scottgigante-immunai/pre-commit-hooks/README.md

 #### `check-makefile`
 Check makefile syntax
-  - Replaces spaces with tabs
+  - Replaces leading spaces with tabs
   - Runs `make --dry-run` to check syntax

 ### As a standalone package